Optimization of Structural Flood Mitigation Strategies: Introduction

-This paper aims at developing flood protection strategies using an automated approach, whereby the placement of mitigation structures is decided through the exploration of various configurations in a computational setting.
-It studies the Optimal Flood Mitigation Problem (OFMP), whose goal is to select the positioning of mitigation structures to protect predefined regions under a given flood scenario.
-This is a difficult optimization problem, as structure placement can have highly nonlinear effects on the flooding behavior.
+This paper develops such an optimization-based decision support approach for proposing flood protection strategies, whereby effective mitigation designs are realized through the exploration of various configurations in a computational setting.
+Specifically, the paper defines the Optimal Flood Mitigation Problem (OFMP), whose goal is to make topographic modifications that protect critical regions under a given flood scenario.
+This is a difficult optimization problem, as these modifications can have highly nonlinear effects on the flooding behavior.
 Moreover, physical models used to examine these effects are computationally expensive.
-Finally, as the OFMP aims at optimizing the positional configuration of multiple structures, an efficient exploration of the full search space is impossible on realistic scenarios.
+Finally, as the OFMP aims at deciding several simultaneous modifications, an efficient exploration of the full search space is computationally intractable for realistic scenarios.

 The literature associated with the OFMP is limited.
-The closest related studies are by \citet{jtbp14flood} and \citet{tasseff2016optimal}.
-In the former, an interdiction model for flood mitigation is proposed, and model surrogates constructed from simulation data are used as proxies for estimating flood sensitivity to mitigation efforts.
-In the latter, the OFMP discussed herein is introduced, and mixed-integer linear programs constrained by approximate flooding dynamics are solved.
+The closest related studies are by \citeA{jtbp14flood} and \citeA{tasseff2016optimal}.
+In the former, an interdiction model for flood mitigation is proposed, and model surrogates constructed from simulation data are used as proxies for estimating flood sensitivity to hard structural mitigation measures.
+In the latter, an OFMP similar to that discussed herein is introduced, and mixed-integer linear programs constrained by approximate flooding dynamics are solved to obtain hard structural mitigation designs.
 However, the approach is shown to suffer from substantial scalability issues in space and time.
 Neither study uses an approach which relies upon repeated deterministic modeling of the partial differential equations (PDEs) underlying the flooding dynamics.

-A number of studies discuss simulation-optimization approaches for reservoir operation, where the PDEs associated with the physics of flooding are treated as a black box.
-An extensive literature review of these studies can be found in \citet{Che2015}.
-The work described by \citet{Colombo2009} considers the full PDEs, but their focus is on optimizing normal operations of an open-channel system.
-Finally, the problem of optimizing dike heights with uncertainty in flooding estimates is considered by \citet{Brekelmans2012}.
+A number of studies discuss simulation-optimization approaches for reservoir operation, where the PDEs associated with the flood dynamics are treated as a black box.
+An extensive literature review of these studies can be found in \citeA{Che2015}.
+The work described by \citeA{Colombo2009} considers the full PDEs, but their focus is on optimizing normal operations of an open-channel system.
+Finally, the problem of optimizing dike heights with uncertainty in flooding estimates is considered by \citeA{Brekelmans2012}.
 However, in this study, the PDEs for flood propagation are not considered, and probability models for maximum flood depths are used in place of deterministic physical models.